 Increasingly, reefers are offering enhanced capabilities such as back-up generators and controlled-atmosphere technology.

 Manufacturers that ship their cargo by air use cool containers.
 These temperature-controlled air cargo containers come in a variety of shapes and sizes, depending on cargo and aircraft compatibility, whatever the cold supply chain of a pharmaceutical product require.
 The RKN and the RAP for example, are perfect for the Boeing 777 and the Airbus A300, among other things.
-The RKH, on the other hand, is specifically designed for the A320 family.

 There are two types of cool containers for cold chain shipping with air cargo on the market: passive and active.
 Passive cool containers prevent fluctuations in the cargo’s temperature but do not actively control the temperature.
 They rely on insulated panels and a source of cold such as wet ice, gel packs, dry ice or liquid nitrogen.